 Also, just because the noise is coming from the AC unit inside the building doesn’t mean you shouldn’t examine your outside condenser unit often.

 Debris, twigs, and other dirt can get stuck into the condenser unit’s fan.
 So ensure that the outside unit and the area around it are kept clean and void of debris and dirt.

-So, if unusual noises are coming out from your AC unit, take immediate attention to consult an expert AC tech as soon as possible, it can even be an extensive list of things going on in there, View a list of more common issues here
+So, if unusual noises are coming out from your AC unit, take immediate attention to consult an expert AC repair service as soon as possible, it can even be an extensive list of things going on in there.
+View a list of more common issues here.